ravenakin/Llama2/README.md

 <div style="width: 800px; margin: auto;">

 <h2>Model Description</h2>
-<p>“Luna AI Llama2 Uncensored” is a state-of-the-art Chat model fine-tuned on over 400,000 instructions. <br />
+<p>“Luna AI Llama2 Uncensored” is a Llama2 based Chat model fine-tuned on over 400,000 instructions. <br />
   This model was fine-tuned by Tap, the creator of Luna AI. <br /> The result is an enhanced Llama2 7b model that rivals ChatGPT in performance across a variety of tasks.</p>
 <p>This model stands out for its long responses, low hallucination rate, and absence of censorship mechanisms. <br />
   The fine-tuning process was performed on an 8x a100 80GB machine.</p>

 <h2>Model Training</h2>
-<p>The model was trained almost entirely on synthetic outputs. <br />This includes data from diverse sources such as Orca, GPT4-LLM, and a custom unreleased dataset.<br /> The total volume of data encompassed over 400,000 high quality instructions.</p>
+<p>The model was trained almost entirely on synthetic outputs. <br />
+  This includes data from diverse sources such as Orca, GPT4-LLM, and a custom unreleased dataset.<br /> The total volume of data encompassed over 400,000 high quality instructions.</p>
 <p>Huge shoutout and acknowledgement is deserved for all the dataset creators who generously share their datasets openly.</p>

 <h2>Prompt Format</h2>